vaioco/vaioco.github.io/_posts/ART/2016-01-25-art-part-iii-arthook-framework.markdown

 date: 2016-01-25T16:40:36+01:00
 ---

+{% comment %}
+	la ciccia in culo
+{% endcomment %}

 What is [ARTHook](https://github.com/vaioco/art-hooking-vtable)?
-It is an easy-to-use framework for hooking virtual methods call under ART runtime.
+It is an easy-to-use framework for hooking virtual methods calls under ART runtime.

 The thing is: you can override any virtual methods with your own one and thus hooking on every method call.
 ARTHook is based on library injection and hooking virtual methods by vtable tampering.
 Imagine you want to intercept calls to a virtual method.
 You have to define your own Java method and by using ARTHook API you can override the target method.
-All future calls to the target method will be intercepted and they will go to your own method.
+All future calls to the target method will be intercepted and they will go to your own Java method.

 What are the differences from state of the art?
 ARTHook has various advantages respects to other projects like "APIMonitor", "DroidBox", "Cuckoo-Droid", "Xposed" :